 The 5AM Bible Study Ministry, Inc. is made up of like-minded Christians who believe in Jesus Christ as the Son of God.
 We love the Lord, hunger and thirst after righteousness, and have purposed in our hearts to put God first in our lives.
 So, we wake up early each day to study God’s Word, and praise and worship Him over the telephone.

-“Study to show ourselves approved unto God; a workman that needeth not to be ashamed rightly dividing the word of truth.”
-2 Timothy 2:15
+“Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.” — 2 Timothy 2:15 (KJV)

-- To grow in the knowledge of our Lord and Savior, Jesus Christ.
-(Ephesians 4:5-6)
+- To grow in the knowledge of our Lord and Savior, Jesus Christ. — Ephesians 4:5-6 (KJV)

-- To be doers of the word and not hearers only.
-(James 1:22)
+- To be doers of the word and not hearers only. — James 1:22 (KJV)

-- To share the gospel with everyone and bring honor to the Lord as we strive for a ministry of excellence.
-(Matt.
-28:19)
+- To share the gospel with everyone and bring honor to the Lord as we strive for a ministry of excellence. — Matthew 28:19 (KJV)

-More than 25 years ago, a casual friendship among Sisters Nadine Cager, Barbara Fielder and Pansy Wells grew into a tight bond when they decided to study the Bible together.
+More than 25 years ago, a casual friendship among Sisters Nadine Cager, Barbara Fielder, and Pansy Wells grew into a tight bond when they decided to study the Bible together.
 Inspired by the Holy Spirit, they soon organized a unique telephone ministry called 5 AM Bible Study.
-Among the first to join the group were Mother Olivia Swanson, and Sisters Sandra Hatter and Hattie Hunter, all of whom are now deceased.
-Other pioneers – some who are still part of the ministry – included Sisters Rachel McCrae, Bonita Cobb, Geraldine Lindsay, Phyllis Newton, Camelia Styles, and Priscilla Gay.
+The first to join the group were Mother Olivia Swanson and Sisters Sandra Hatter and Hattie Hunter, who are now deceased.
+Other pioneers – some still part of the ministry – included Sisters Rachel McCrae, Bonita Cobb, Geraldine Lindsay, Phyllis Newton, Camelia Styles, and Priscilla Gay.

-Since March 1990, the ministry has attracted members from various churches and denominations in the Washington, DC metropolitan area, as well as such states as Tennessee and Georgia.
-Twelve classes have six to 10 members, with each led by a facilitator and an encourager.
-Each class begins with the same focus and scriptures, a uniformity developed by leaders who meet to jointly prepare the lesson plan for each week.
+Since March 1990, the ministry has attracted members from various churches and denominations in Washington, DC, metropolitan areas, and states such as Tennessee, North Carolina, and Georgia.
+Twelve classes have six to 10 members, each led by a facilitator and an encourager.
+Each class begins with the same focus and scriptures, a uniformity developed by leaders who meet to prepare the lesson plan for each week jointly.

-Initially the classes used a three-way telephone feature to connect each weekday morning.
-But in 2007, freeconferencecall.com was utilized to enable members to call in from other states and countries.
+Initially, the classes used a three-way telephone feature to connect each weekday morning.
+But in 2007, FreeConferenceCall.com was utilized and enabled members to call in from other states and countries.
 Each class is assigned a specific call-in number and conference code.
-Everyone dials in simultaneously, and all 12 classes begin promptly at 5 AM and end at 6 AM Monday through Friday.
+Everyone dials in simultaneously, and all 12 classes begin promptly at 5 AM and end at 6 AM, Monday through Friday.

 We believe by faith that God will continue to expand our ministry through quarterly gatherings, meetings, retreats, conferences/workshops and weekly Hour of Power of Prayer meetings.